Advisor: Prof. Dr. Eduardo Guerra (unibz) [eduardo.guerra@unibz.it]

 However, this architecture relies on inter-components contracts, which means that any break in a contract can lead to a cascade of unwanted behaviors that require lots of tracking and measurements to debug.
 It also requires an increase in design complexity and operational cost due to the necessity of handling multiple services, their deployment and integration.

-The goal with this work is to compare multiple microservice patterns and generate formal knowledge about them, taking in consideration designing, developing, and executing them.
-It is also to explore more about microservices metrics when comparing them in regard to evolvability.
+This work compares multiple microservice patterns, taking in consideration designing, developing, and execution.
+It also explores more about microservices metrics when comparing them in regard to extensibility.

 [1] Lanza, M., & Marinescu, R. (2007, May 16).
 Object-Oriented Metrics in Practice.
 Springer Science & Business Media.